googleapis/google-cloud-cpp/doc/adr/2023-05-03-patch-releases-are-ABI-compatible.md

 **Context**: We create a few patch releases each year.
 These are always bug fixes.
 We have never introduced API changes in a patch release, nor should we.
-Prior to this ADR, our patch releases changed the ABI, as the patch number was embedded in the inline namespace `google::cloud::v$Major_$Minor_$Patch`.
+Prior to this ADR, our patch releases changed the ABI as the patch number was embedded in the inline namespace `google::cloud::v$Major_$Minor_$Patch`.

 **Decision**: We will remove the patch number from our inline namespace.
 If we